 11. Cabalgata de Reyes: Cavalcade of Magi or Cavalcade of Three Kings is a parade celebrated the evening before Three Kings Day that represents the journey taken by the kings to visit baby Jesus.

 12. Rosca de Reyes (or Roscón de Reyes in Spain): King’s cake or Three Kings Bread.
 This is a sweet bread in the form of a ring filled with nuts, figs and cherries and decorated with candied fruit on top.
 The fruit turns it into a colorful bread and looks like the gems used to decorate the Three Kings’ clothes.
 This treat is usually served with hot chocolate.
-The most interesting thing about the Rosca de Reyes is that a small figurine, that symbolizes how Jesus had to be hidden from King Herod, is baked inside.
+The most interesting thing about the Rosca de Reyes is that a small figurine, which symbolizes how Jesus had to be hidden from King Herod, is baked inside.
 The person who finds it will host the celebration of the Día de la Candelaria (Candlemas Day) on February 2nd.

 13. Zapatos: According to the tradition, leaving the shoes outside the front door, by the Christmas tree or by the Nativity scene is the key for the Wise Men to know how many children live in the house and how many gifts they should leave.
 There is a small variation in Three Kings Day tradition on the Caribbean islands of Puerto Rico and Dominican Republic where kids cut fresh grass and place it in a shoe box under the bed.